esteban-mallen/minesweeper-service/README.md

 SpringBoot microservice handling requests to play Minesweeper
 ## Stack
 - Java 11
 - SpringBoot 2.2
+- JPA
+- MySQL (relational DB)
+- Flyway (db migration)
+- TestNG (test framework)
+- OrikaMapper (to convert entities to and from beans)
 - Gradle
-- Flyway (db migration)
-- MySQL
-- TestNG
 ## Build
 - By executing `./gradlew build` in the root project directory
 ## Run